Can You Take Acyclovir 400 mg Twice a Day? Full Dosage Guidelines

 The typical dosage of Acyclovir to prevent recurrent herpes is 400 mg 2 times a day for up to 12 months.
 Your doctor may suggest a different dosing plan depending on various factors and other assessments.

-Possible Side Effects of Acyclovir
+Side Effects of Acyclovir Tablets

 Acyclovir oral tablet and capsule is not associated with causing drowsiness but it may cause some other side effects which are usually mild and do not require any treatment.